“Accounting is the language of business.”

 Accounting provides the information necessary to determine and evaluate the present and projected economic activities of organizations.
 It includes financial services to individuals, business entities, not-for-profit organizations, and government at all levels.

 Requirements for the CPA certificate in New York State include passing the CPA examination as well as appropriate public accounting experience.
 The B.S.(Accounting) degree offered at Hunter College fulfills the educational requirements needed for admission to the CPA examination in New York State.
-It includes a Distribution Requirement component of 65 credits selected from seven prescribed liberal arts categories as well as liberal arts electives.
-The Professional Studies component consists of 63 credits selected from six prescribed categories, including 30 credits of prescribed accounting courses.
+The Professional Studies component consists of 64 credits selected from six prescribed categories, including 31 credits of prescribed accounting courses.
+In addition, there is an Allied Requirement consisting of an additional 3 – 15 credits depending on the student’s background.
 No minor is required for the degree.

 Economics majors often take accounting courses.
 Their choice may range from one to several to even the entire series of accounting courses.
 (For students admitted beginning in Fall 2006, accounting and business law courses cannot be credited toward the economics major.)
 This is of particular interest to students specializing in corporate or public finance, banking or investments, and business or personnel management.